adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.4.s3.b1"></a>An LRS capable of returning multiple identifying properties for a Person Object SHOULD require the connecting credentials have increased, explicitly given permissions.
-* <a name="2.4.s3.b2"></a>An LRS SHOULD reject insufficiently privileged requests with 403 "Forbidden".
+* <a name="2.4.s3.b2"></a>An LRS SHOULD reject insufficiently privileged requests with `403 Forbidden`.
-* <a name="2.4.s3.b3"></a>If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person when queried, but that Person Object will only include the information associated with the requested Agent.
+* <a name="2.4.s3.b3"></a>If an LRS does not have any additional information about an Agent to return, the LRS MUST still return a Person Object when queried, but that Person Object will only include the information associated with the requested Agent.

 __Note:__ This means that if a request is made for an Agent which the LRS has no